 #2 The second trick is to buy as much as you might need for the whole year.

-Don’t be skimpy, because that $.50 box of crayons will cost you $2.34 if you run out in December.
+Don’t be skimpy.
+If a box of crayons is on sale for $.50, stock up.
+It might cost $2.34 in a few weeks.
 I could think of a lot of ways I’d rather spend that money and I know you can too.
 Since I don’t want to be caught without, I tend to overestimate new items.
 I’ve pretty much got it down to a science!
 There is rarely any waste because we can always use any extras the next year.

-Glue sticks – (generally 5 per elementary student, 20-30 for a kindergartner or preschooler)
+Glue sticks – We generally need 5 per elementary student, 20-30 for a kindergartner or preschooler.

-Scissors – I buy 2 pairs of the appropriate size for each kid every year.
-Since they are so cheap at this time, I don’t fret if they get lost, rusted, or damaged throughout the school year.
-Takes a lot of unnecessary pressure off for me.
+Scissors – buy 2 pairs of the appropriate size for each kid every year.
+Since they are cheap, I don’t fret if they get lost, rusted, or damaged throughout the school year.

-Bottles of glue – we buy about 5 per year for the whole family
+Bottles of glue – We buy about 5 bottles per year for the whole family.

 Binders – I buy 1.5 inch binders for each child.
-You can see more about how I use these here.

 Crayons – 5 boxes per elementary student, 10 boxes for kindergartner or preschooler.
 You want to buy enough of these during the sales.
 They are significantly cheaper.
 And you can always save what you don’t use for next year.
-That hasn’t even been a problem though.

-Composition notebooks- we use 2 of these per year, per student.
+Composition notebooks – We use 2 of these per year, per student.
 When in doubt, buy more.
-They are so cheap now and so expensive later.
 We use these for devotions in the morning, as well as math practice.

-Post-it notes- so they can mark their places in books and/or write me a note about their work.
+Post-it notes – My kids use these to mark their places in books and/or write me a note about their work.

 What would you add to the list?
 Leave a comment and let us know!